 - Having medical supplies and basic medical skills

-- Having cash on hand
+- Having hard cash on hand

-- Being able to secure your home or family
+- Being able to secure your home or family at all costs

-- Being ready to bug out
+- Being ready, willing, and able to bug out

 Survival Law #1: Storing Water